No one expects to be involved in an accident. But the unexpected can happen in the blink of an eye – whether its your fault or someone else's.

 - The driver's name, address and phone number.

 - The driver's insurance details if you have them.

 Learn more about how to make a claim after an accident.

-- To keep your no claims bonus intact, if you don't have a 'protected no-claim bonus'.
+- To keep your no claims discount intact, if you don't have a 'protected no-claim discount'.